vmware/vSphere-machine-learning-extension/docs/user-guide/training-tfjob.rst

 Get started
 ===========

 In this section, you create a training job by defining a ``TFJob`` configuration file to train a model.
-Before that, you need a working Freestone Kubeflow deployment with ``TFJob`` Operator up and running.
+Before that, you need a working vSphere Machine Learning Extension deployment with ``TFJob`` Operator up and running.

 Verify ``TFJob`` is running